evanwills/openElection/README.md

 17. Results are automatically posted when counting is complete

-18. Election/referendum is automatically as per configuration
+18. Election/referendum is archived automatically as per configuration

 ### Reusable election rule sets